woodystock/learner-materials-react-props-and-state/README.md

 # React Props and State

 Welcome back to the wonderful world of React Part 2!

-This time we'll be investigating React Props and States.
+This time we'll be investigating React Props and State.
 Let's get started 🙌

 ![React Atom](./public/catom-dog.png)